 - Ramen Noodles, Cup-o-Noodles (or Equivalent), Nissin meals, etc. many flavors available.

 Many of these are available both in individual sizes and larger plastic trays, or in foil packets (look for Bear Creek and Lipton for the latter).
-Note that Ramen-type noodles are a popular item, but long-trail hikers avoid them as being "empty calories." - Stove-Top Stuffing, several flavors available; addition of bacon bits or dehydrated meat makes these into much better meal items. - Knorr or Zatarains Rice Dinners many flavors available note that (contrary to the instructions) margarine or milk are not needed.

-Knorr Pasta Dinners - many flavors available - again, margarine or milk are not needed.
+Note that Ramen-type noodles are a popular item, but long-trail hikers avoid them as being "empty calories." - Stove-Top Stuffing, several flavors available; addition of bacon bits or chopped up beef jerky makes these into much better meal items. - Knorr or Zatarains Rice Dinners many flavors available note that (contrary to the instructions) margarine or milk are not needed.
+Caution easy to burn on pot bottoms better to let sit for 10-15 minutes without continued heating to absorb the last liquid (as opposed to boiling it off). - Knorr Pasta Dinners many flavors available again, margarine or milk are not needed, and again, easy to burn on pot bottoms. - Idahoan Potato Sides, Hungry Jack Potatoes, or equivalent items; several flavors available.

-Idahoan Potato Sides, Hungry Jack Potatoes, or equivalent items; several flavors available.
-Macaroni and Cheese - need a small can of evaporated milk, or a package of squeeze or real cheese, in order to make reasonable cheese mix.
+Macaroni and Cheese need a small can of evaporated milk, or a package of squeeze or real cheese, in order to make reasonable cheese mix.
 Available in various flavors.
-Again, addition of bacon bits or dehydrated meat makes these into much better meal items.

-Spaghetti or "rotini"-type pastas (requires sauce); rotini-type pastas are easier to deal with in a backpacking setting.
+Again, addition of bacon bits or dehydrated meat makes these into much better meal items. - Spaghetti or "rotini"-type pastas (requires sauce); rotini-type pastas are easier to deal with in a backpacking setting.
 In my experience, there are still no good "dehydrated" spaghetti sauces available; the dehydrated sauces at the grocery stores require cans of tomato paste, while those at the camping stores are rather expensive and not very substantial.
 It may be preferable, despite the weight, to buy a plastic jar of sauce at the grocery store.

-Casserole-type meals in a box (requires tuna, salmon, chicken, or some other fish or meat).
-Sealed meats (in heat-sealed plastic) - good for one meal only - salami, pepperoni, dried beef.
-Sealed meats (in foil packets) - also good for one meal only - chicken, spam.

-- Canned meats (in easy open cans or tins) these are rather heavy good to add to various rice or pasta meals, such as macaroni and cheese, or to Stove-Top Stuffing mixes spam, Vienna sausages, (real) bacon bits, tuna, salmon, chicken, etc. - Dehydrated Meals (usually diced) from Camping Outlets beef, chicken, and turkey are available; very expensive! - [Note that there are also a large variety of "dehydrated" sauces that (along with meats) can be added to various rice, noodle, or pasta meals to improve their taste.
-Salsa can be similarly used, but it's rather heavy (Note: Mountain House makes dehydrated salsa).] - Dehydrated vegetables from Camping Outlets green beans and corn are best, several others are available.
-In general, not too expensive. - Instant pudding (add-water type, or you'll need to also bring powdered milk).
-Jello "No Bake" products are widely available, and come in several different flavors.
+This would be reasonable for a short term trip with easy, short hikes. - Casserole-type meals in a box (requires tuna, salmon, chicken, or some other fish or meat). - Sealed meats (in heat-sealed plastic) good for one meal only salami, pepperoni, dried beef, summer sausage, etc. - Sealed meats (in foil packets) also good for one meal only chicken, spam. - Canned meats (in easy open cans or tins) these are rather heavy good to add to various rice or pasta meals, such as macaroni and cheese, or to Stove-Top Stuffing mixes spam, Vienna sausages, (real) bacon bits, tuna, salmon, chicken, etc. - Dehydrated Meals (usually diced) from Camping Outlets beef, chicken, and turkey are available; very expensive! - [Note that there are also a large variety of "dehydrated" sauces that (along with meats) can be added to various rice, noodle, or pasta meals to improve their taste.
+Salsa can be similarly used, but it's rather heavy (Note: Mountain House makes dehydrated salsa).]
+Dehydrated vegetables from Camping Outlets green beans and corn are best, several others are available.
+In general, not too expensive.

+Instant pudding (add-water type, or you'll need to also bring powdered milk).
+Jello "No Bake" products are widely available, and come in multiple flavors.